 WHAT IS SACROILIAC JOINT DYSFUNCTION?

-is a term which is commonly used when talking about sacroiliac joint injuries.
+SIJ is a term which is commonly used when talking about sacroiliac joint injuries.
 This dysfunction refers to either too much or too little movement/mobility.
 In other words, the joint can become ‘locked’ or too mobile.
-This can lead to problems with surrounding structures such as ligaments (e.g. liolumbar ligament) and muscles of the buttocks, hamstrings, thighs and/or groin.
+This can lead to problems and pain in surrounding structures such as ligaments (e.g. liolumbar ligament) and muscles of the buttocks, hamstrings, thighs, lower back and/or groin.

 - Pain located either to the left or right of your

 - The pain can be an ache or a sharp pain

 which can restrict movement

 - Pain commonly radiates into your buttock, lower